ipfabric/docs/docs/overview/How_Discovery_Works/troubleshooting_discovery.md

     The column named `Unique serial number` is an IP Fabric-unique identifier and primary key for the device.
-This column is labeled as `sn` in the API, so it is easy to confuse the two if you were not aware.
+This column is labeled as `sn` in the API, so it is easy to confuse the two if you are not aware.
 The main occasion there are differences between the two is seen in firewalls with virtual contexts, vdoms, etc.